babis-k/set09121/lectures/lecture6.md

 ---

-# Sam's Golden Rules / top tips
+# Golden Rules / top tips

 1. Keep stuff out of header files.
 Only the bare minimum!
- - OMG *Forward declare pointers* in header files (Google it).
+ - *Forward declare pointers* in header files (Google it).
  - You don't need to include dog.h if you only ever have a dog pointer.

-1. When in doubt, use Unique_ptr.
+1. When in doubt, use unique_ptr.
 Move to shared_ptr if you need it
- - Don't even call New().
-Or Delete().
+ - Don't even call new.
+Or delete.
 Ever.
 Just don't.

-1. Use Const everywhere.
+1. Use const as much as you can.

-5. Put breakpoints in all your deconstructors when debugging scope issues.
+1. Put breakpoints in all your destructors when debugging scope issues.
  - When they call will surprise you!